Types of Class A Amplifiers– Complete Guide

 5. RC-Coupled Class A Amplifier

-Alt text: RC coupled Class A amplifier circuit
+* The RC coupled Class A amplifier circuit has resistors and capacitors.

 In RC-coupled amplifiers, resistors and capacitors couple amplifier stages.